ms/buildtogether.tech/git-solo/index.md

 ### See the difference

-You have to be a bit of a masochist to try to read diffs like this.
-Even if you are using Git from the command line, it's a lot easier to view diffs using a GUI like [DiffMerge][diffmerge].
+You have to be a bit of a masochist to read diffs like this; it's a lot easier using a GUI like [DiffMerge][diffmerge].
+You can [use other tools to view diffs][git-difftool] between files that aren't plain text, but only if such tools exist.
+They don't for many common file formats: for example, there isn't an easy way to see the differences between two version of an SVG diagram or between two spreadsheets.
+If you are looking for projects to work on that people will actually use, these would be good ones.

-<span class="fixme">mention difftool https://github.com/gvwilson/buildtogether.tech/issues/45</span>

 </div>